MithrilJS/mithril.js/docs/mithril.component.md

 m.mount(document.body, {controller: controller, view: view}) // renders <h1>Hello</h1>
 ```

-There are three ways to render a component: via [`m.route`](mithril.route.md) (if you are building a single-page application that has multiple pages), [`m.mount`](mithril.mount.md) (if your app only has one page), and [`m.render`](mithril.render.md) (if you are integrating Mithril's rendering engine into a larger framework and wish to manage redrawing yourself).
+There are three ways to render a component:

+- [`m.route`](mithril.route.md) (if you are building a single-page application that has multiple pages)
+- [`m.mount`](mithril.mount.md) (if your app only has one page)
+- [`m.render`](mithril.render.md) (if you are integrating Mithril's rendering engine into a larger framework and wish to manage redrawing yourself).

-When a component is rendered, the `controller` function is called, then the `view` function is called.
-The return value of the `controller` function is passed to `view` as its first argument.
+The `controller` function is called *once* when the component is rendered.
+Subsequently, the `view` function is called and will be called again anytime a redraw is required.
+The return value of the `controller` function is passed to the `view` as its first argument.

 #### Optional controller

-The `controller` function is optional and defaults to an empty function.
+The `controller` function is optional and defaults to an empty function: //controller: function() {}

 ```javascript
 //a component without a controller